MRes general FAQs

 Candidates who successfully complete Year 1 of the program and decide not to continue on to Year 2 may exit with the Bachelor of Philosophy.
 Candidates should contact their Faculty Higher Degree Research Office for information about how to exit with the Bachelor of Philosophy.

 What are the fees for the MRes program?

 In Year 1, domestic candidates are enrolled in the Bachelor of Philosophy (BPhil) as Commonwealth supported students and are liable for student contribution amounts which can be deferred through the HECS-HELP scheme if they are eligible.

-International students will be required to pay fees for the whole program.
+International candidates are required to pay fees for the whole program.